mathieu-stennier/mylunch/README.md

     - How many calls will be done towards `/lunch`
     - ...
     I would strongly recommend to cache those data at the repository layer and to perform that call only when we really need it.
+- `TODO` **Security:** The Http calls in the repositories are voluntary called without HTTPS.
+I think the webclient should be implemented with a proper TrustStore.
 - `TODO` **Exceptions:** I tend to avoid verbose exception handling and rethrow unchecked RuntimeException.
 I prefer when the callee provides information about the exception it could raise (the one that he expects).
 Clearly not a lot of error handling was done properly here and we need to return **at least** a proper 500 if something goes wrong.
 For the purpose of this small task